The translation of this document is outdated.

 Section 80.
 The preparation of local government budgets

-and management of finances, as well as the rights of local
+and management of finances, and also the rights of local

 governments to make their own revenue, shall be determined by